-Over the past few years we’ve all become more aware of plastic pollution and the impact it has on the environment.
-Plastic provides a durable, mouldable and hygienic solution for much of the packaging in our homes – so what actually are plastics, how do they differ, and which types should we be using more or less of?
+Over the past few years we’ve all become more aware of plastic pollution and its environmental impact.
+Yet, plastic provides a durable, mouldable and hygienic solution for much of our household packaging, and unfortunately, in most instances it can’t simply be replaced by other materials.
+So what actually are plastics, how do they differ, and which types should we be using more or less of?

 What are plastics?

-Polymers are moulded or shaped by pressure and temperature to create the packaging and plastic items we see in our home.
-There are lots of different types of plastics, which is down to the type of polymer they are made up of.
-The type of plastic used is generally picked because of the specific properties it has.
-For example, they can be flexible, hard, brittle, oven-heated, frozen or withstand harsh chemicals.
+Polymers are moulded or shaped by pressure and temperature to create the packaging and plastic items we have in our homes.
+There are many different types of plastics, which is down to the type of polymer they are made up of.
+The type of plastic used is mainly selected because of its specific properties.
+For example, they can be flexible, hard, brittle, oven-heated, frozen or able to withstand harsh chemicals.

 Which plastic packaging types are good, and which are bad?

-It isn’t a simple answer when it comes to which plastic types are ‘good’ or ‘bad’.
-The first consideration is what properties the plastic needs in order to fulfil the specific function.
-Another important consideration is whether it is recyclable.
+There’s no simple answer when it comes to which plastic types are ‘good’ or ‘bad’.
+The first thing to consider is what properties the plastic needs to have to fulfill its specific function.
+Another important consideration is whether it’s recyclable or not.

-Some plastics types are easier to recycle as part of our current recycling infrastructure, for instance hard Polyethylene Terephthalate (PET), which is the type of plastic used to make fizzy drink and water bottles.
-Recycling plastic means it can be regenerated into a new plastic item and displaces the need for natural resources, saves energy and reduces landfill; in turn reducing carbon emissions.
+Some plastic types are easier to recycle within our current recycling infrastructure.
+For example, hard Polyethylene Terephthalate (PET), which is the plastic used to make fizzy drink and water bottles is easy to recycle.
+Recycling plastic means it can be regenerated into a new plastic item, displacing the need for natural resources, saving energy and reducing landfill, this in turn reduces carbon emissions.

-Currently it’s difficult for us to recycle some types of plastic, such as Polystyrene (PS), which is often used for multi-packs of yoghurt, fast-food boxes and to keep white goods safe when they are being transported.
-There is a huge amount of work being done to re-design packaging to use the types of plastics which are easier to recycle.
+At the moment it’s difficult to recycle some types of plastic, such as Polystyrene (PS), which is often used for multi-packs of yoghurt, fast-food boxes, and to keep white goods protected during transportation.
+There is a huge amount of work being done to re-design packaging to use plastic types that are easier to recycle.

 Eliminating problem plastics

-Some single-use plastic packaging which can’t be recycled needs to go.
-WRAP is working with businesses through The UK Plastics Pact to eliminate single-use plastic items that have been identified as problematic or unnecessary.
+Some single-use plastic packaging that can’t be recycled needs to go.
+And as soon as possible.
+WRAP is working with businesses through The UK Plastics Pact to eliminate single-use plastic items which have been identified as problematic or unnecessary.

-The UK Plastics Pact accounts for 95% of supermarkets and the majority of brands sold through them.
-Eight plastic items have been identified to be eliminated before the end of 2020:
+The UK Plastics Pact accounts for 95% of supermarkets and the majority of brands they sell.
+Eight plastic items have been singled out to be eliminated by the end of 2020:

 - Disposable plastic cutlery